pypa/packaging.python.org/source/peps.rst

 :Implementation: The ``bdist_wheel`` :ref:`setuptools` extensions generates
                  :term:`wheels <Wheel>` using this scheme, and pip's wheel installer understands the scheme as of v1.4.
+The wheel builder in :ref:`distlib` also implements this scheme.

 .. _PEP427s: